Western Massachusetts Regional Library System: History

 Regional library service in Massachusetts began in 1940 when three Regional Library Centers were established.
 One in Pittsfield served 37 towns in rural Berkshire County; one in Greenfield served 37 towns in rural Franklin and Hampshire Counties; and one in Fall River served 18 towns in southeastern Massachusetts.
 The Centers were administered by the state Division of Library Extension and funded for the first two years with money from the Works Progress Administration (WPA).
 The state assumed funding responsibility in 1942.

 Between 1940 and 1953 each Center occupied rent-free quarters in its host library, located in Pittsfield, Greenfield, or Fall River.
 Operating from each Center was a bookmobile, donated by the Massachusetts State Federation of Women's Clubs, Massachusetts Library Aid Association, and Massachusetts Library Association.
 Staffing consisted of a professional librarian, driver/clerk, and office assistant.
 Bookmobile service was provided to local libraries, school and deposit stations located at homes in outlying areas, post offices, gasoline stations, and general stores.
 Each bookmobile was supported with a 12,000-volume book collection.

-Purpose

-The purpose of the centers was to "implement, supplement and strengthen public library service in rural areas."
-A fundamental and deeply disturbing aspect of library service in Massachusetts was that the library services available to Massachusetts residents were very unequal.
-Large and/or affluent communities generally enjoyed high-quality library services, provided by adequately funded libraries.
-Small rural communities, on the other hand, seldom had the benefit of adequately funded libraries and consequently had much weaker library services available to community residents.
+The WMRLS was formally organized in 1962.